tarantool/doc/sphinx/book/replication.rst

 In :ref:`box.info <box_introspection-box_info>` there is a ``box.info.replication.status`` field:
 "off", "stopped", "connecting", "auth", "follow", or "disconnected". |br|
-If a replica's status is "follow", then there will be two more fields: |br|
+If a replica's status is "follow", then there will be more fields -- the list is in the section :ref:`Submodule box.info <box_introspection-box_info>`.
-``box.info.replication.idle`` = the number of seconds the replica has been idle, |br|
-``box.info.replication.lag`` = the number of seconds the replica is behind the master.

 In the :ref:`log <log>` there is a record of replication activity.
 If a primary server is started with: